AlvaroRuizDelgado/Morse/Morse_webservice.md

   - [x] SSH bastion setup for Ansible.
   - [ ] SSH multiplexing through ControlMaster.
 It seems though that it may not be a good idea, as killing the parent ssh connection could take down the whole thing.
 Should I use it?
   - [ ] I would like a less clunky way to reload the config file, without having to restart the terminal.

+- [ ] Test automation
+  - [x] My manual main test consists on running "curl IP:5000" and see that it works.

 - [ ] MariaDB
   - [x] Finding the right connector for flask was a bit tricky.
 In the end the only package needed is flask-mysql, but it needs to install fully (--upgrade option can help).